-Pursuant to § 13-71-124, C.R.S., the chief judge hereby delegates to the jury commissioner for each county within the district the authority to reschedule and excuse jurors from jury service in the manner set forth in this policy.
+Pursuant to Colorado Revised Statute \$13-71-124, C.R.S. the Chief Judge hereby delegates to the Jury Commissioner of Larimer and Jackson Counties the authority to reschedule and excuse jurors from jury service in the manner set forth in this policy.